informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 design issues in the underlying Tendermint blockchain (eg. the `BlockID` issue referenced above).

+This abstraction may also facilitate test generation, as we will not need to generate complete Tendermint data structures to test the lite client logic, only the elements it cares.
+While this provides a lot of flexibility in mocking out the types, we must be careful to ensure they match the semantics of the actual Tendermint types, and that we still test the verification logic sufficiently for the actual types.

 ## Verification

+Verification comes in two forms: full verification and "trusting" verification.
+The former checks whether the commit was correctly signed by its validator set.
+The latter checks whether +1/3 of a trusted validator set from the past signed a future commit.

+### Full Verification

-Since we know the validators for a commit (ie. the number of validators should match the length of our votes vector), we can iterate over them, check the signatures, and sum the voting power.
+Since we know the validators for a commit
+(ie. the number of validators should match the length of our votes vector), we can iterate over them, check the signatures, and sum the voting power.

 An error should be returned if: